RomarioBispo/Orion/README.md

 If you wanto to contribute to this project, please contact me.
 Anyone is welcome to help.
 ## Versioning

 We use [Github](https://github.com/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Romário Bispo** - [Romário Bispo](https://github.com/RomarioBispo)

-COLOCAR LISTA DE CONTRIBUIDORES DO PROJETO

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is open source project, before contribute, please contact me.

 ## Acknowledgments